-Roth conversion IRA.
+Roth conversions.
 You must report the receipt of a conversion from an IRA to a Roth IRA even if the conversion is with the same trustee.
-Report the total amount converted from a traditional IRA, SEP, or SIMPLE to a Roth IRA in box 3.
+Report the total amount converted from a traditional IRA, SEP IRA, or SIMPLE IRA to a Roth IRA in box 3.
 Also report a reconversion to a Roth IRA after a recharacterization in box 3.

 IRA revocation.
-If a traditional IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)), Form 5498 must be filed to report any contribution to the revoked IRA.
+If a traditional or Roth IRA is revoked during its first 7 days (under Regulations section 1.408-6(d)(4)(ii)), Form 5498 must be filed to report any regular, rollover, or IRA conversion contributions to an IRA that is revoked.
 For information about reporting a distribution from a revoked IRA, see IRA revocation on page R-2.